Ste4s/DvEnEnhancement/README.md

 3. If the keyboard shortcut for underline or italic is pressed, locate the corresponding button on the toolbar.
 If not found (for example, if the window is not wide enough to include the text formatting buttons), automatically click the "More" button on the toolbar, which is opened behind the Evernote application, so as not to create a visual disturbance on-screen) and then locate the italic and underline buttons.
 4. If the appropriate button is there, automatically click it.
 This toggles underline and italic on and off as you press the hotkey, in effect restoring the shortcut functionality.
 5. If the button is not found, do nothing.

-## Will this work in the Evernote app?

-The Evernote app does not support extensions.
-However, as a workaround, you can manually add code from this extension to the Evernote application when it starts.
-The fix will remain until the next time Evernote exits.
-This could be better, but it may work for you?
-Or just use Evernote in a web browser with this extension.

-Here are the steps to manually add the code to the Evernote app itself.
-These steps must be performed every time Evernote launches.
-If these steps seem intimidating or too technical, this may not be a good solution for you.
-You should only do this if you understand what you're doing.
-In technical terms, you're adding a keyboard listener to automate the toolbar when you press the underline or italic keyboard shortcuts.

-1. Start the Evernote application.
-2. With the Evernote application focused, press the **F12** on your keyboard.
-Depending on your keyboard, you may need to hold down the **Fn** key before pressing **F12**.
-3. The Electron developer tools panel appears.
-At the top of the developer tools panel, you should see a tab named **Console**.
-If you don't see it, click the **>>** tab and you may see a menu that includes **Console**.
-Click **Console**.
-4. At the bottom of the **Console** tab, you should see a blank line with a **>** prompt.
-Click after the **>** prompt so the cursor shows up there and you can type.
-5. Copy and paste the code from [contentScript.js](https://raw.githubusercontent.com/Ste4s/DvEnEnhancement/main/contentScript.js) into the console window and press **Enter**.
-6. Close the developer tools by pressing **F12** (or **Fn**+**F12**) again.

-If you want to remove the automation, just restart Evernote.
-You may need to terminate the Evernote app with Task Manager (Windows) or Activity Monitor (Mac) if you have Evernote configured to stay running in the background.

-## Can I install the extension manually, instead of from the Chrome Store?

-Yes.
-Use the `git` command to check out this repo or [download a release](https://github.com/Ste4s/DvEnEnhancement/releases) and extract the zip file to a folder on your local file system.
-Then:

-1. Open the extensions configuration in your browser.
-2. Enable the **Developer Mode** switch.
-3. Click the **Load Unpacked** button.
-4. Select the folder where you extracted the zip file.
-You should now see "Dvorak Evernote Extension" in the extension list.
-5. Close the Extensions tab.
-6. Reload any Evernote tabs to ensure the extension activates.

 ## Usage